WLRA: Programming

-As with most colleges, WLRA included, the music industry and musical tastes of the station's staff and the listening audience change with the times.
-Colleges and Universities have a diverse student population and audience.
+As with most colleges, WLRA included the music industry, and the musical tastes of the station's staff and the listening audience change over time.
 The college's radio station has the obligation to meet these challenges.
 As Cardinal John Henry Newman wrote: "to live is to change... and to be perfect is to have changed often".
-College radio stations pride themselves by promoting underplayed and under-represented forms of music, the obscure and unique – versus the mainstream.
-The college radio stations achieve this with the independent music labels and the College Media JournalCMJ Online.
+College radio stations pride themselves on promoting underplayed and under-represented forms of music, the obscure and unique – versus the mainstream.
+The college radio stations achieve this with independent music labels and the College Media JournalCMJ Online.

 WLRA Radio's diverse programming reflects a traditional college radio format known as variety presented in block style (2–4 hour show).

 WLRA Radio has hosted many innovative radio programs over the years.
-These include an eclectic and Freeform, experimental college radio programming, weekly live radio talk shows, Lewis University Flyer sporting events from around the country, remote broadcasts, and community service events.
+These include eclectic and Freeform, experimental college radio programming, weekly live radio talk shows, Lewis University Flyer sporting events from around the country, remote broadcasts, and community service events.

-WLRA's current programming includes news and sports talk radio, coverage of Lewis University Flyer Sports, local high school football and basketball; music genre formats including: adult album alternative, alternative rock, hip hop, rap, rock and roll, blues, jazz, reggae, religious, country, seasonal Christmas music, and Latina-American cultural immersion.
+WLRA's current programming includes news and sports talk radio, coverage of Lewis University Flyer Sports, local high school football and basketball; music genre formats including adult album alternative, alternative rock, hip hop, rap, rock and roll, blues, jazz, reggae, religious, country, seasonal Christmas music, and Latina-American cultural immersion.

-In the Fall 2008 semester, WLRA staffed 24 hour with students on air.
+In the Fall 2008 semester, WLRA staffed 24 hours with students on air.
 The station also introduced a Trop Rock format called "The Island" which features calypso, reggae, and Caribbean rock music.

-WLRA has broadcast many radio remotes from as far away as Florida to cover Lewis University Flyer Baseball, Las Vegas to broadcast "The Practice Squad" sports talk show; and also the National Association of Broadcasters Convention at the Comrex booth.
-The radio station has also done broadcast from The House of Blues in Chicago, LaLaPalooza, Jimmy Buffett pre-concert, Ditka's Restaurant in Chicago, and ESPN Zone in Chicago.
+WLRA has broadcast many radio remotes from as far away as Florida to cover Lewis University Flyer Baseball, Las Vegas to broadcast "The Practice Squad" sports talk show; and also, the National Association of Broadcasters Convention at the Comrex booth.
+The radio station has also broadcast from The House of Blues in Chicago, LaLaPalooza, Jimmy Buffett pre-concert, Ditka's Restaurant in Chicago, and ESPN Zone in Chicago.